COMMITTEE ON THE RIGHTS OF PERSONS WITH DISABILITIES

 If I require a visa to enter Switzerland, will the United Nations facilitate visa procedures?
 Can I get an invitation letter in order to initiate visa procedures in my country?

-No, the United Nation is not in a position to facilitate visa procedures
+No, the United Nations is not in a position to facilitate visa procedures

 How can I get accredited?